 If a heatwave hits this summer, make sure the hot weather doesn't harm you or anyone you know.
 Knowing how to keep cool during long periods of hot weather can help save lives.
-The following advice applies to everybody when it comes to keeping cool and comfortable and reducing health risks:
+The following advice applies to everybody when it comes to keeping cool and comfortable and reducing health risks.

-If you're worried about yourself or a vulnerable neighbour, friend or relative, get them somewhere cool to rest.
+If you're worried about yourself or a vulnerable neighbor, friend or relative, get them somewhere cool to rest.
 Give them plenty of fluids to drink.
 Seek medical help if symptoms such as breathlessness, chest pain, confusion, weakness, dizziness or cramps get worse or don't go away.

-Read more articles on Heat Stroke.
+Read more articles on Miscellaneous